Seizure of contraband at Saskatchewan Penitentiary

 News provided byCorrectional Services of Canada Prairie Region

-PRINCE ALBERT, SK, July 17, 2025 /CNW/ - On July 11 and 13, 2025, as a result of the vigilance of staff members, packages containing contraband were seized at Saskatchewan Penitentiary, a multi-level security federal institution.
+PRINCE ALBERT, SK, July 18, 2025 /CNW/ - On July 17, 2025, as a result of the vigilance of staff members, packages containing contraband were seized at Saskatchewan Penitentiary, a multi-level security federal institution.

-The contraband items seized included methamphetamine, hashish and MDMA.
-The total estimated institutional value of these seizures is $187,000.
+The contraband item seized was methamphetamine.
+The total estimated institutional value of these seizures is $150,750.

 The police have been notified and the institution is investigating.